drmcnelson/S11639-01-Linear-CCD-PCB-and-Code/README.md

 # S11639-01-Linear-CCD-PCB-and-Code
-PCB and Code for the Hamamatsu S11639-01 Linear CCD with 16 bit ADC and SPI interface.
-The system can be used with microcontrollers (e.g.,Teensy 4.0) that provide SPI and digital I/O pins with sufficient speed for transfers and interrupt response time.
+PCB, firmware and host software for the Hamamatsu S11639-01 Linear CCD with 16 bit ADC and SPI interface, intended for Arduino, Teensy and Raspberry family devices that have sufficient performance for interrupts and data transfers.

 The directories have KiCAD files for the sensor board, and for a carrier for a Teensy 4.0 with connectors matching the sensor board.
 The envisioned interconnect is a short (e.g. 2") 20 pin ribbon cable for logic signals and $\mathrm V_D$ and a two wire cable for 5V power.